dsedivec/macos_ansible/README.md

 * Go into Accessibility → Speech → System Voice → Customize and download the high quality voices
 * Double tap fn and enable dictation once to download the Enhanced Dictionary
 * Set up printer
+* Turn a bunch of notifications to "show content only when unlocked"

 ## Hardening